rnag/rnag.github.io/_posts/blog/2025-01-04-why-i-stopped-writing-and-why-i-started-again.md

 I am resurgent. <br>
 I am dormant, asleep, until needed. <br>
-Like a Bear in winter's embrace, I wait patiently. <br>
+Like a Bear in winter's embrace, I wait, patient and still. <br>
 This is not the end; it is only a pause. <br>
 Once I was, and soon I will be again.